How adult students achieve great learning results

 Therefore, the ultimate objective for adult students is not a report card with an “A+”, rather, it is to be able to communicate well with Chinese speakers in both oral and written form, to be able to digest information presented in Chinese, and to be able to deliver information in Chinese.

-With this objective in mind, April Zhang uses qualitative, portfolio-based assessment in her classes.
-There is no final big test which determines everything.
-Instead, there are a series of writings and presentations students must do to demonstrate their Chinese language ability and their communication skills.
+This is our objective.
+At MSL Master, there is no final big test which determines everything.
+Instead, there are a series of writings and presentations students go through to demonstrate their Chinese language ability and their communication skills.